tengchn/pgHMA/README.md

 ```
 **HMA_pairwise_analysis.R and HMA_mismatch_optimization.R**
 ```
-Usage: import and run the scripts for all analyses in RStudio.
+Usage: run the scripts for all analyses in RStudio.
 ```